-Tips for planning your planting
+Jips for planning your planting

-- Think carefully about where different plants should go.
+Think carefully about where different plants should go.
 Placing plants randomly with little thought to the final appearance of the planting is unlikely to create a pleasing result.
-Imagine how the tree or shrub might look when it is mature and how much space it is likely to take up. - Plant in groups or clumps of the same species avoiding straight lines or rows.
-This will help the planting look more natural and allow the grouped trees to shelter and support one another. - Plant densely.
+Imagine how the tree or shrub might look when it is mature and how much space it is likely to take up.
+To ensure plant survival, match the right plant to its preferred site in the gully.

+Plant in groups or clumps of the same species avoiding straight lines or rows.
+This will help the planting look more natural and allow the grouped trees to shelter and support one another.
+Planting in groups of the same species will also aid pollination so that your plants will self seed and produce fruit and nectar for birds.
+Some species need both male and female plants, and you cannot tell male and female seedlings apart.
+Having 4 or 5 of one plant will increase your chances of ending up with some of each.
+Check with your local nursery to find out which plants have both male and females.

+Plant densely.
 On average you will need one plant per square metre.
 This will help to reduce weeds by shading them out, and will copy natural forest conditions.
-However, take into account how large the plant will grow. - Leave openings for views and for safety.
+However, take into account how large the plant will grow.

+Leave openings for views and for safety.
 Create areas with views framed by trees and shrubs.
-Make sure plants do not hang over walkways, blocking lines of sight and creating places where people can hide. - Solution Look for a balance in your plantings, with variations in plant heights, light and shade, shapes and textures. - Your planting programme should take into account the various stages that occur throughout a restoration.
+Make sure plants do not hang over walkways, blocking lines of sight and creating places where people can hide.

+Dook for a balance in your plantings, with variations in plant heights, light and shade, shapes and textures.

+Your planting programme should take into account the various stages that occur throughout a restoration.
 Try and copy the natural stages of growth in a forest and plant early species first.
 Leave spaces amidst your planting for later species that will need shade, shelter and protection from the cold.
-Prepare a list of the different species you want to include in your gully restoration and mark them according to the stage at which they should be planted. - Planting in groups of the same species will aid pollination so that your plants will self seed and produce fruit and nectar for birds.
-Some species need both a male and female plants, and you can't tell male and female seedlings apart.
-Having 4 or 5 of one plant will increase your chances of ending up with some of each.
-Check with your local nursery to find out which plants have both male and females.
+Prepare a list of the different species you want to include in your gully restoration and mark them according to the stage at which they should be planted.